ChrisPy-RuBy/weekend_9_homework/readme.txt

 OK, so have created an item class that can be placed in the basket.
 This fine and in spec but not very realistic so I will now spend some time flushing out the details.
 Specifically I want the values to be floats or doubles and I want to abstract items out into multiple items with different properties and values.
 This might be how I will create the value features for the BOGOF features etc.

+ Update

+ Refactored the code so that I can use floats now instead and add a buyable interface.